KarlyLamm/KarlyLamm/README.md

 - Currently Learning: GoLang, Kubernetes

 ## 🚀 Career Highlights
 I began my career as one of the initial engineers at a startup that was later acquired by Walmart.
-Growing with the company through its evolution and scaling was a pivotal experience that deepened my expertise in navigating both startup dynamics and corporate structures.
+Growing with the company through its evolution and scaling was a pivotal experience that deepened my expertise in navigating both startup dynamics and corporate structures (Fortune 1).

 ## 📚 Currently Reading
 - Soft Skills: The Developer's Life Manual by John Z. Sonmez